demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ***
 Creates a custom "from" send-as alias.
 If an SMTP MSA is specified, Gmail will attempt to connect to the SMTP service to validate the configuration before creating the alias.
 If ownership verification is required for the alias, a message will be sent to the email address and the resource's verification status will be set to pending; otherwise, the resource will be created with verification status set to accepted.
 If a signature is provided, Gmail will sanitize the HTML before saving it with the alias.

-This command is only available to service account clients that have been delegated domain-wide authority.
+This command is only available to service account clients who have been delegated domain-wide authority.

 #### Base Command